-2. Symbolics. - General view of origin, contents and importance of Lutheran confessions.
-Special study of the Ecumenical Creeds and the Augustana with constant reference to the Apology, which is assigned for collateral home reading.
-Junior year, two periods per week. - With the Seniors, discussion of the Formula of Concord and the Large Catechism, one period per week.
-By agreement with Northwestern College, the Smalcald Articles are included in the courses of that school as prerequisite for our Seminary work.
+Lutheran Confessions: Symbolics.
+General view of origin, contents, and importance of Lutheran Confessions.
+Special study of the Augustana with constant reference to the Apology, which is assigned for collateral home reading, Junior year, two periods per week.
+With the Seniors, discussion of the Formula of Concord and the Large Catechism, one period per week.
+By agreement with Northwestern College, the Smalcald Articles are included in the courses of that school as prerequisite for our Seminory work.